Quantum trajectories and reduced dynamics in time-correlated environments: Numerical results

 \section{Numerical results}

-In this section, we analyze the colored-noise SSE and its closure model through the numerical results obtained for the evolution of the two-site model introduced in \cref{sec:RedfieldModelEvolution}.
+In this section, we analyze the colored-noise SSE, \cref{eq:nonNorm-OU-SSE}, and its closure model through the numerical results obtained for the evolution of the two-site model introduced in \cref{sec:RedfieldModelEvolution}.
 We refer to the Hamiltonian in \cref{eq:GenericSystHamiltonian} and the eigenstates of $\sigma_z$ are the observable basis vectors, $\{\ket{0},\ket{1}\}$ that we interpret as different sites in a transfer problem.
 The system Hamiltonian parameters are kept constant throughout the numerical analysis, setting $\varepsilon=\hbar\theta$ and $\Omega=2\hbar\theta$.
+The initial state of the system is set to be a pure state localized on $\ket{1}$, meaning $\ket{\psi_0^{(n)}}=\ket{1}$ for each trajectory $n$.

-The results are obtained by averaging over $2 \cdot 10^4$ to $10^5$ trajectories realization for each dynamics, computed using the Euler–Maruyama method,\cite{Bally1995TheCalculus} the extension to SDE of the Euler finite difference methods, with time increments such as to ensure convergence of the noise realizations ($\theta\Delta t=10^{-5}$).
+The results are obtained by averaging over $2 \cdot 10^4$ to $10^5$ trajectories realization for each dynamics, computed using the Euler–Maruyama method,\cite{Bally1995TheCalculus} the extension to SDE of the Euler finite difference method, with time increments such as to ensure convergence of the noise realizations ($\theta\Delta t=10^{-5}$).

-We will discuss specific cases, corresponding to different scenarios of how the noise affects the systems, i.e. it can modulate the energy of the local sites (Diagonal noise) or it acts on the coupling between the two sites.
+We will discuss specific cases, corresponding to different scenarios of how the noise affects the systems: it can either modulate the energy of the local sites (diagonal noise), or act on the coupling between the two sites.

-The effects of different stochastic sources will be compared, the intensity of the white noise component is set at $\sigma=0.7\sqrt{\hbar\theta}$ (the effect of changing it, from 0.04 to 3 $\sqrt{\hbar\theta}$, can be observed in the SI) while the memory parameter $\theta$ is kept constant at $\theta=1$.
-The dynamics of systems evolving under a stochastic Hamiltonian modulated with a OU process are shown for comparison, the main focus is on the $\Upsilon_\mathrm{OU}$-noise driven SSE.
-In \cref{fig:evol_trajs}, the difference between the typical behavior of the noisy trajectories, generated by SSE approach, compared to the smooth propagation obtained from the random Hamiltonian with the OU processes can be appreciated and it is a hallmark of the solution of the SSE.
+The effects of different stochastic sources will be compared, the intensity of the white noise component is set at $\gamma=0.7\sqrt{\hbar\theta}$ (the effect of changing it, from 0.04 to 3 $\sqrt{\hbar\theta}$, is reported in the supplementary material) while the memory parameter $\theta$ is kept constant at $\theta=1$.

+The comparison will be drawn between the dynamics driven by white noise $\xi_t$, \cref{eq:lindblad}, the OU process $X_\mathrm{OU}$, \cref{eq:qme_Xou}, and the associated $\Upsilon_\mathrm{OU}$-noise, \cref{eq:nM-QME_OUdriven}.
+We remark that the dynamics of systems evolving under white noise and under a stochastic Hamiltonian modulated with an OU process are shown for comparison; the main focus is on the $\Upsilon_\mathrm{OU}$-noise driven SSE.

+In \cref{fig:evol_trajs}, the difference between the typical behavior of the noisy trajectories, generated by the SSE approach, compared to the smooth propagation obtained from the random Hamiltonian with the OU processes can be appreciated, and it is a hallmark of the solution of the SSE.